 Biological Oxygen Demand / Biochemical oxygen demand

-is a measurement of water quality.
-This is used in water monitoring and provides an estimate of the oxygen used by microorganisms during the breakdown of organic material present in the water.
-The BOD parameter is normally quoted in mg/L (milligrams per litre) and sometimes as PPM (Parts per million).
-The value for BOD will always be lower than that of COD.
+BOD (Biochemical oxygen demand) is a measurement of water quality.
+This provides an estimate of the oxygen used by microorganisms during the breakdown of organic material present in the water.
+The BOD parameter is normally quoted in mg/L (milligrams per litre) and sometimes as PPM (Parts per million). .

-It is usually measured in the laboratory under controlled conditions over a 5-day period (e.g. BOD5) and oxygen depletion compared to a control.
+It is usually measured in the laboratory under controlled conditions over a 5-day period (BOD 5) and oxygen depletion compared to a control.
 The reason for the five days is to give the Biological effects the opportunity to grow to a detectable level.

 If the BOD parameter in the final effluent is too high and this is discharged the receiving water will have oxygen removed by the newly added biological pollution.
 In the case of high levels of BOD and the associated low levels of oxygen in water can cause the aquatic fauna such as water beetles, crustaceans, and fish to die.
 This can have a cascading effect on the whole ecosystem causing long term damage!